Erin Quinney ,

 Emilio’s story: Finding hope through comprehensive, personalized care

 At almost 3 years old, Emilio Such was diagnosed with craniopharyngioma and after a craniotomy, needed radiation to shrink what remained of the tumor.
-At the Francis H. Burr Proton Therapy Center at MGHfC, Emilio marched in with a smile his care team was determined to keep on his face whenever possible.
+At the Francis H. Burr Proton Therapy Center at MGfC, Emilio marched in with a smile his care team was determined to keep on his face whenever possible.

 Dayanara’s story: A team-based approach leads to greater confidence for girl with Down syndrome

-When Dayanara Benitez, 10, comes to MGHfC, the exam room becomes a dance hall when she shows off her moves.
+When Dayanara Benitez, 10, comes to MGfC, the exam room becomes a dance hall when she shows off her moves.
 Dayanara, who has Down syndrome, and her care team discuss life at home and at school, and her confidence is proof that she is thriving.

 Nicholas’s story: Food challenges take toddler from restrictive diet to food freedom

 At 4 months old, Nicholas Weeks tried peanut butter and broke out in hives.
 Allergy tests showed he was also allergic to milk, eggs, mustard and tree nuts.
-After various food challenges at MGHfC's Food Allergy Center, Nicholas is no longer considered allergic to many foods and his family found food freedom.
+After various food challenges at MGfC's Food Allergy Center, Nicholas is no longer considered allergic to many foods and his family found food freedom.

 Wes's story: A chilly start leads to a brighter outcome